Chicken Madras

 Method:

-1. Place the coconut, cumin seeds, coriander seeds, fenugreek seeds, mustard seeds and black peppercorns into an electric coffee grinder and grind until fine.
-Add the chilli powder, paprika, turmeric and garam masala and pulse a few more times until everything is well mixed.
+1. Place the cumin seeds, coriander seeds, fenugreek seeds, mustard seeds and black peppercorns into an electric coffee grinder and grind until fine.
+Add the chilli powder, paprika, turmeric and garam masala and pulse a few more times.
+Add the grated fresh coconut and grind again until everything is well mixed.
 Set aside.

 3. Add the onion, mix well and fry 8–10 minutes, stirring often to prevent sticking, until soft and translucent.